-Last updated on April 29, 2024
+Last updated on January 3, 2025

 Teysa Karlov | Illustration by Magali Villeneuve

 Throughout history, the aristocracy and other ruling classes have kept their power and control by exploiting their subjects or those who are beneath them in the social scale.
 The aristocracy wasn’t (and to some degree still isn’t) a social class that you could buy your way into.
-It doesn’t matter how much money you had: if you weren’t born within the aristocracy or managed to marry your way into it, you’d remain beneath them.
+It doesn’t matter how much money you had: If you weren’t born within the aristocracy or managed to marry your way into it, you’d remain beneath them.

 What Are Aristocrat Commanders in MTG?